-Authors and institutions with insufficient funding are eligible for a full or partial waiver of the article processing charge.
-There is a clear separation between funding requests and editorial decisions; waiver requests are considered independently from the outcomes of an independent and rigorous peer-review process.
+Authors and institutions with insufficient funding are eligible for full or partial fee support for the article processing charge.
+There is a clear separation between funding requests and editorial decisions; fee support requests are considered independently from the outcomes of an independent and rigorous peer-review process.

 Our philosophy ensures that all articles deemed worthy of publication by our review process will be published.
 In 2017 to date:

-- More than 2,500 full or partial waivers have been granted to authors from 96 different countries
+- More than 2,500 full or partial fee support have been granted to authors from 96 different countries

-- 13% of all articles — across all journals and demographics — were published with a full or partial waiver.
+- 13% of all articles — across all journals and demographics — were published with full or partial fee support.
 16% of this total were granted to requests from the USA; 35% were granted to European authors.

-- The cost of waivers has increased to a total of ~US$5 million per year, an increase of 61% from 2016.
+- The cost of fee support has increased to a total of ~US$5 million per year, an increase of 61% from 2016.

-To find out more about how to receive a waiver, read more here.
+To find out more about how to receive fee support, read more here.